 A visit to this place will leave you with immense respect for this hilly land upon whose soils Uganda’s favourite coffee is grown.
 Arabica is its name, an enchanting beverage with a crisp, sharp and pleasant aroma.
 Like Elgon, a Mountain to which Wanale belongs, its sheer size, clear waters, and green vegetation make it way better than any theme park.
 That is why I call it paradise.
 But as is typical of paradise, it’s towering summit is not easy to reach.
 Only those who are patient enough to endure a two hours’ hike get to experience the champagne panoramic views it offers.
 From the bottom, Mbale looks very well planned and organized.
 However, from the top, the town looks like a beautiful mess.
 It looks busy and crammed with buildings.
 It is surrounded by virgin swamps and farmlands.

 In contrast to the tradition that the higher one climbs the cooler it becomes, the temperatures start to rise as you ascend Mountain Moroto, one of the highest Mountains in Karamoja(10115 ft above sea level).
 This makes scaling its serrated edges fun.

 There isn’t much to see here in terms of scenery.
 Much of its trail is walled by a thick concentration of vegetation that blocks visibility across.
 This doesn’t translate into boredom though.
 The guides here are really funny storytellers with heaps of jokes.

 Mountaineering is largely about attitude.
 If you go with a negative attitude, you will get knocked off very easily.
 Go with a positive mindset and I guarantee you, the results will be impressive.

 Be sure to drink enough water as you ascend.
 It goes a long way in helping you acclimatize.

-June is a rainy season in Uganda.
-If hiking in this month, warm clothing and a boot with good treads are a must-have.
+June is the rainy season in Uganda.
+If hiking this month, warm clothing and a boot with good treads are a must-have.